Follow the Pots

 In 1965 and 1967, in response to the looting of so many valuable archaeological items, Dr. Paul Lapp, led expeditions to Bab adh-Dhra’ to excavate the heavily damaged cemetery (Kersel and Chesson 2013a; Kersel and Greenland 2017; Kersel in 2019).
 During the 1965 and 1967 field seasons, the team excavated thousands of artifacts, including the pots that are the namesake of this project.
 Before he could return to Jordan to continue his work, Paul Lapp died tragically while swimming off the coast of Cyprus in 1970, leaving his wife and fellow archaeologist, Nancy Lapp with the task of analyzing and publishing the data from his earlier excavations.
 It also left Nancy and the Jordanian Department of Antiquities [DoA] with a predicament of storing 1000s of pots from the various shaft tombs and charnel houses (see Kersel 2015a).

-This process narrowed down the different sizes of each tomb groups to help universities and institutions to identify which groups they wanted.
+This process narrowed down the different sizes of each tomb group to help universities and institutions identify which groups they wanted.
 Institutions were successful based on a broad regional distribution, although many were smaller seminaries located in the American Midwest.

-A specific set of conditions would insure their display and educational use.
+A specific set of conditions would ensure their display and educational use.